15 Enchanting Vintage Christmas Ornaments

 Wooden, hand-painted, Victorian-style rocking horses were also commonly used in the past.

-Melding different styles of Asian and European influences, these hollowed-out ornament were created to highlight the very best of the season, including nativity scenes, snow, and other festive moments.
-Vintage diaramas, like the angel playing the horn and the Three Wise Men pictured above, can be purchased here.
+Melding different styles of Asian and European influences, these hollowed-out ornaments were created to highlight the very best of the season, including nativity scenes, snow, and other festive moments.
+Vintage dioramas, like the angel playing the horn and the Three Wise Men pictured above, can be purchased here.